JoshDSommer/Subular/README.md

 ![Alt text](/images/screen4.png)

 Notes:
-* if you're having problems playing m4a files remove them from the transcoding options in subsonics(not Subulars) admin
+* if you're having problems playing m4a files remove them from the transcoding options in subsonics(not Subular's) admin
-* VS Code Markdown realtime view: ctrl+\ to split it the ctrl+shift+v  to view it
+* VS Code markdown realtime view: ctrl+\ to split it the ctrl+shift+v  to view it
+* Helpful extension for handling CORS https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en